Returning to Work: How to Survive & How to Cut Yourself Some Slack Already

 Now, to your rather tall-order of a question.
 I think it took me sufficiently long enough to get to your question that you are already back at work.
 Perhaps things are going swimmingly.
 Perhaps not.
 Personally, when I look back on the five (six?) months or so I spent working full-time post-baby, I’m floored by how much I sucked at it.

-Before I had a baby, I was (if I do say so myself) ridiculously GOOD at my job — one of the youngest managing editors, all signs pointing to a rapid rise through the ranks, generally considering to be one of the most prolific writers who could nail anything on her first draft, beloved by my authors and an absolute eagle eye for spelling, grammar and the passive voice.
+Before I had a baby, I was (if I do say so myself) ridiculously GOOD at my job — one of the youngest managing editors, all signs pointing to a rapid rise through the ranks, generally considered to be one of the most prolific writers who could generally nail anything on her first draft, beloved by my authors and an absolute eagle eye for spelling, grammar and the passive voice.
 Then the simple little hiccup of the daycare drop-off and pick-up and the hours spent wondering what my baaaaaybeeeeee was doing during the day sent everything into a tailspin.
 I was always running late.
 I couldn’t keep my schedule organized.
 I started making mistakes and resenting my job and realizing that no matter how “family friendly” my office seemed before — I actually wasn’t going to get another promotion unless I worked that overtime and made further concessions re: time with my family.

 But I am so, so glad I gave it a shot.
 I NEEDED to give it a shot.
 Making a decision in the heady early days of “baby love” — a decision that will indeed affect the rest of my life, my marriage, my future career and earning power — would have been a mistake.
 The adjustment period for new moms is HUGE, no matter what decision they make.
 Staying home, working full-time, part-time, freelancing from home…these are all big changes and I think we get so ready to defend and stand by our choices that we sometimes aren’t very easy on ourselves.